by L. Bellows and R. Moore*(3/13)

 There is no single cause responsible for childhood obesity; rather it is a complex interaction of many variables.
 Contributing factors include genetics, behavior, environment, and certain socio-demographics such as ethnicity and income level.

-Genetics—Certain genetic characteristics may increase an individual’s susceptibility to excess body weight, however, there are likely to be many genes involved and a strong interaction between genetics and environment that influences the degree of excess body weight.
+- Genetics—Certain genetic characteristics may increase an individual’s susceptibility to obesity, however, there are likely to be many genes involved and a strong interaction between genetics and environment that influences the degree of excess body weight.
 It has been shown that obesity tends to run in families, suggesting a genetic link.
 In some cases, parental obesity is a stronger predictor of a child’s weight than the child’s weight status alone.

-• Nutrition—An increase in availability and consumption of high-calorie convenience foods and beverages, more meals eaten away from home, fewer family meals, and greater portion sizes all may contribute to childhood obesity.
+- Nutrition—An increase in availability and consumption of high-calorie convenience foods and beverages, more food consumed from restaurants, fewer family meals, and greater portion sizes all may contribute to childhood obesity.
 Further, many children’s diets do not meet nutrition guidelines.
-For example, only 8% of children in Colorado eat vegetables three or more times per day as recommended by the U.S. Department of Agriculture.
+For example, 29% of children and 55% of high school students in Colorado did not eat vegetables at least once a day as recommended by the U.S. Department of Agriculture.

-• Screen Time—While physical activity levels have decreased, sedentary behaviors, such as watching television, computer activity, and playing video games have increased.
+- Screen Time—While physical activity levels have decreased, sedentary behaviors, such as watching television, online learning or activities, and playing video games have increased.
 One study found that time spent watching television, videos, DVDs, and movies averaged slightly over three hours per day among children 8 to 18 years old.
 Several studies have found a positive link between time spent watching television and prevalence of obesity in children.
-Sedentary behavior, specifically television viewing, may replace time spent engaged in physical activity, contribute to increased calorie consumption (through excessive snacking and eating meals in front of the television), influence children to choose high-calorie, low-nutrient foods (through exposure to food advertisements), and decrease children’s metabolic rate.
+Sedentary behavior, specifically screen time, may replace time spent engaged in physical activity, contribute to increased calorie consumption (through excessive snacking and eating meals in front of the television or a mobile device), influence children to choose high-calorie, low-nutrient foods (through exposure to food advertisements), and decrease children’s metabolic rate.

-Environment—There are a variety of environmental factors that can potentially contribute to childhood obesity, and include home, childcare settings, school, and the community.
+- Environment—There are a variety of environmental factors that can potentially contribute to childhood obesity, and include home, childcare settings, school, and the community.
 The school and community settings are other environments where children learn eating and physical activity habits.
-It has become increasingly important for all children to have access to healthful food choices and safe physical activity opportunities.
-Advocating for innovative school nutrition and physical activity programs as well as ensuring that there are well-lit sidewalks, bike paths, and parks in the community, can all help to shift towards a more healthful environment for children.
+It has become increasingly important for all children to have access to healthy food choices and safe physical activity opportunities.
+Advocating for innovative school nutrition and physical activity programs as well as ensuring that there are healthy food access, well-lit sidewalks, bike paths, and parks in the community, can all help to shift towards a more healthful environment for children.

-Socio-Demographics—Certain ethnic minority and socioeconomic populations have increased rates of childhood obesity.
-Low-income families face numerous barriers including food insecurity (lack of access to safe, nutritious food), lack of safe places for physical activity, and inconsistent access to healthful food choices, especially fruits and vegetables.
-Recent reports also indicate racial disparities among children who are obese, with the greatest prevalence among Mexican American boys (28.9%), and non-Hispanic African American girls (24.8%).
-With both sexes combined, roughly 22% of both Mexican Americans and non-Hispanic African Americans are obese compared to close to 15 % of white non-Hispanics.
+- Socio-Demographics—Certain ethnic minority and socioeconomic populations have increased rates of childhood obesity.
+Low-income families face numerous barriers including food insecurity (lack of access to safe, nutritious food), lack of safe places for physical activity, and inconsistent access to healthy food choices, especially fruits and vegetables.
+Recent reports also indicate racial disparities among children who are obese, with the greatest prevalence among Hispanic children (25.6%), and non-Hispanic Black 24.2% children; followed by non-Hispanic White children (16.1%), and non-Hispanic Asian children (8.7%).

 Strategies to Promote Healthy Habits and a Healthy Weight

-Lifestyles and behaviors are established early in life; therefore, a focus on healthful behavior is vital to promoting healthy weight.
-The primary goals of overcoming childhood obesity should be a combination of healthful eating and increased physical activity.
+Lifestyles and behaviors are established early in life; therefore, a focus on healthful behavior is vital to promoting optimal weight.
+The primary goals of overcoming childhood obesity should be a combination of healthy eating and active living.
 It is important for children to consume enough calories to support normal growth and development without promoting excessive weight gain.
 The home, childcare, school, and community settings are all integral to a more healthful environment for our children.

 Parents, caregivers, teachers, and community members can promote healthy nutrition and physical activity habits and a healthy weight among children by: